 5. Contains Disease-Fighting Antioxidants

-A specific type of antioxidant called flavonoids are found in large amounts in quinoa.
-This group of antioxidants garnered interest in the mid-1990s for their disease-preventing benefits.
+A specific type of antioxidant called flavonoids is found in large amounts in quinoa.
+This group of antioxidants garnered interest in the mid-1990s for its disease-preventing benefits.

 6. Helps Keep Your Gut Healthy